o3de/o3de-extras/Projects/ROS2NavigationExample/README.md

 We can run ROS2 navigation stack with our simulation scene and robot.
 When we run the navigation stack, it will start SLAM and build the map of environment based on Lidar sensor data.
 You can set navigation goals for the robot using RViz2 (which is also started with the launch file).

-- It is assumed that you have your [ROS2 environment sourced](https://docs.ros.org/en/galactic/Tutorials/Configuring-ROS2-Environment.html).
+- It is assumed that you have your [ROS2 environment sourced](https://docs.ros.org/en/rolling/Tutorials/Configuring-ROS2-Environment.html).
 - It is also assumed that you followed all the steps before build and launch the Editor.

 ### 1. Install dependencies for navigation

-These packages are required to run ROS 2 navigation stack for our robot:
+These packages are required to run ROS 2 navigation stack for our robot.
+For ROS 2 Humble, replace `galactic` with `humble`.

 ```
 sudo apt install ros-galactic-slam-toolbox